- Better Choice

 - While there are no immediate concerns over NT stocks the amount of fishing has increased in recent years, and there is considerable uncertainty over stock status.

-- There is no observer coverage in QLD; independent observer coverage of trawl fisheries in the NT indicates interactions with sawfish, dolphins and hammerhead sharks.
+- Independent observer coverage of trawl fisheries in the NT indicates interactions with sawfish, dolphins and hammerhead sharks.
 It is unlikely that the catch level is contributing to further declines in the populations of these species.

 - In the NT, the expansion of the trawl sector of the fishery since 2011 is of concern due to potential impacts on marine habitats and protected species.
 Habitat type is largely unknown; however the trawled area is small.